 Frequently Asked Questions

 Yes in markets that support it.
 DoorDash allows bike delivery in many dense urban areas where distances between restaurants and customers are short.
-If your market allows bike delivery, there is no vehicle age requirement, no insurance requirement beyond standard liability, and the setup cost is much lower than car delivery.
-Check your local market availability when signing up.
+If your market allows bike delivery, there is no vehicle age requirement, no insurance requirement beyond standard liability and the setup cost is much lower than car delivery.

 DoorDash pays you as an independent contractor and withholds nothing.
 You receive a 1099-NEC if you earn over $600 in a year.
 Mileage driven for deliveries is deductible at the IRS rate, which was $0.70 per mile in 2025.
 A mileage tracking app makes this easy and can save hundreds of dollars at tax time.
 If your total self-employment income exceeds $400 in a year, self-employment tax on top of income tax applies.